 M/O 5205 "Taree-Harrington"

-Kirklands of Lismore NSW imported many UK built second-hand Atlantean buses and sold some on the oteher operators such as Joyce's of Bellingen NSW.
-This former Ribble No. 1972 bus was used to operate between Urunga on the NSW North Coast and Bellingen.
+Kirklands of Lismore NSW imported many UK built second-hand Atlantean buses and sold some on the other operators such as Joyce's of Bellingen NSW.
+This former Ribble No. 1972 bus was used between Urunga on the NSW North Coast and Bellingen.

 M/o 4210 "Urunga - Bellingen"

 Kirlands Brothers pioneered in importing second-hand Atlantean buses from UK operators in the 1970s.
 During that time, their fleet of UK Atlantean grew up to 10, while some of the other imported buses were sold on.
 These buses were mostly used for school runs.